frickc3/reactpy-starter/README.md

 # reactpy-starter

-This is the reactpy version of the example ReactJS project.
+This is the reactpy version of a example ReactJS project.

 It was created to determine what the effort was to change to reactpy from Reactjs.